Nikseell/github-traffic-backend/README.md

 # GitHub Traffic Backend

-A NestJS-based backend service for tracking and analyzing GitHub repository traffic.
+A NestJS-based backend service for tracking, storing, and analyzing GitHub repository traffic data using MongoDB and the GitHub API via Octokit.

 ## Description

-This application provides a REST API for storing, processing, and visualizing GitHub repository traffic data.
+This application provides a REST API designed to:

+- Fetch repository traffic data (views, clones) from GitHub using the Octokit library.
+- Store this data persistently in a MongoDB database via Mongoose.
+- Expose endpoints for retrieving and potentially processing this data.

+This backend serves as the data source for the [GitHub Traffic Frontend](https://github.com/Nikseell/github-traffic-frontend), which visualizes the repository traffic data in charts.

 ## Installation